What Types Of Drug Offense Cases Do You Handle?

 What Are My Rights When It Comes To Drug Searches?

 The Fourth Amendment to the United States Constitution and Article 1, Section 10 of the Minnesota Constitution prohibit unreasonable searches and seizures.
 If a search happens without a search warrant, it is presumptively unreasonable under the law.
-Search warrants can be attacked for improper probable cause.
+Search warrants can be attacked in a number of ways for lack of or improper probable cause.
 We have succeeded in getting serious drug and gun cases thrown out by attacking traffic stops, vehicle searches, home searches, and searches of persons, even with search warrants.

 What Happens If I Receive A Second Or Third Drug Charge Or Conviction?

 There are mandatory minimums in state and federal court for repeat offenders.
 These mandatory minimums increase the amount of prison time an offender must serve if they plead or are found guilty.
-We have had cases where we have been able to avoid mandatory minimum sentences for clients.
+We have had cases where we have been able to avoid mandatory minimum sentences for clients, even when they have prior convictions.
 Each case is unique, and an experienced lawyer knows how to attempt to avoid mandatory minimum sentences for our clients.

 What Is Drug Court?
 When Is This Available To A Defendant Or Offender?